Colleen is a psychotherapist with an interest in sports psychology and motivation

 My Final Choice of Rubbers

 On my forehand I am using Tibhar Aurus 2.1 and on my backhand I am using Victas V>11 Extra 2.1.
 Update August 2021: I am now using Victas Spectol S2 short pimple rubber on my backhand.
+Update November 2021: I am now using Aurus 2.1 on both sides of my blade.
+This has further improved my game and was recommended by my coach Ryan Morton of Bishop Auckland Table Tennis Club.

 I wear glasses.
 Playing from the wheelchair, pushing and attacking the early ball means leaning forward at a lower angle.
 Hence, the upper rim of everyday glasses can interfere with your line of vision.
 I suggest finding glasses that are rimless or have larger lenses that sit higher above the brow.